A person gesturing towards a financial graph showing increased investment over time. The highest bar sprouts leaves

 • Our renewable energy and clean vehicle industries lead the nation in growth.

-• California created 6 times more clean jobs than fossil fuel jobs.
+• California has seven times more clean jobs than fossil fuel jobs.

 • We’re part of climate partnerships across the United States and around the world.